Skip to main content

 Learn more about insurance fraud (Insurance Council of Australia).

-If you're claim is denied
+If your claim is denied

 You can appeal their decision.
 Most insurers have an internal appeal process you can follow.
 Contact them to find out.